plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 ---
 Google's Chrome browser is the most popular web browser.
 It has a market share of more than 70%.
 Whatever new policy Chrome implements will have an affect on all websites as chances are the majority of your visitors use Chrome too.

-In Chrome 85 which ships in late August 2020, Google plans to change its default referrer policy to strict-origin-when-cross-origin.
+In Chrome 85 which ships in late August 2020, Google plans to change its default referrer policy to **strict-origin-when-cross-origin**.

-What's a referrer policy and what does strict-origin-when-cross-origin even mean?
+What's a referrer policy and what does **strict-origin-when-cross-origin** even mean?
 Why should I care as a website owner?
 You should be aware of it as it will affect your website analytics.
 Let's take a closer look.

 1. Ordered list
 {:toc}